lux4rd0/kasa-collector/README.md

 ## TPLink Smartplug Open Source Project

-The underlying Python script that is called by Kasa Collector comes from the softScheck [tplink-smartplug](https://github.com/softScheck/tplink-smartplug) project.
+The underlying Python script that is used to communicate with the Kasa devices by the Kasa Collector comes from the softScheck [tplink-smartplug](https://github.com/softScheck/tplink-smartplug) project.
 An [overview](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/) on how they reversed engineered getting access to the local devices is available.

 ## Deploying Kasa Collector